00,00€

 Expertise of salespeople: a priority for the strategic plan

 Enabling customers to make an educated choice depends largely on the recognized expertise of Fnac Darty’s salespeople.
-The Group is rolling out an individualized development path over five years, from integration to expertise.
+The Group is rolling out an individualized development path over five years, from integration to expertise, in the areas of customer relations and product knowledge.

 Credit: Nascimento/REA